 But they do work for me.
 They do work for adding that extra emotional layer you start to miss when you put down your headphones with your music on.

 There is also an app called Mubert which generates music with some really calm and deeply ambient genres.
 These are even better, stronger experiences because the music was made with the intention for it to sound like music contrary to brainwave sounds.

 Remember, you’re still completely present in your surroundings because of bone conduction.
 No muffled distorted sounds of rustling trees because their sound must go around your airpod.

-You might argue that you can do that with your airpods or your deep-into-ear earbuds.
+You might argue that you can do that with your Airpods or your deep-in-ear earbuds.
 No, sorry, you just can't.
 If you haven't tried bone conduction, it might be hard to persuade you.

 Nothing like that happens with bone conduction headphones.
 Your ears are free all day while the headset is on.
 If you have a friend who owns bone conduction headphones, ask them to loan them to you for just one day and you will see :)

 Or, get your own pair, and you can be the techno-savvy wiz introducing this fascinating new tech to your friends.